RebornBeat/BGP-X/ARCHITECTURE.md

 - **Three equal entry points**: clearnet, BGP-X overlay, and mesh islands are first-class citizens
 - **Router-centric deployment**: all LAN devices protected without per-device configuration
 - **.bgpx domain system**: self-authenticating service addresses, equivalent to .onion for Tor
+- **Unified DHT**: a single decentralized discovery layer spanning all routing domains
+- **Pool-based trust**: named pools with curator signatures enable trust segmentation
+- **N-hop unlimited**: no protocol-level maximum on path length, domain count, or segment count

 ---

 ## 3. The Core Problem

 The internet was designed to connect machines, not to protect the identity of the people using those machines.
 Every packet carries a source IP and destination IP, visible to every network device along the path.
+Your router, your ISP, any ISP along the path, and the destination's ISP all see who is talking to whom.

-HTTPS protects content.
-BGP-X protects the metadata: who is talking to whom, when, and how much.
+HTTPS protects the *content* of the packet.
+It does not protect the metadata: who is talking to whom, when, and how often.
+That metadata — often called traffic analysis data — can be as sensitive as the content itself.

 Existing solutions each solve part of the problem:

-- **VPNs**: shift ISP surveillance to VPN provider; single point of trust
+- **VPNs**: shift ISP surveillance to VPN provider; single point of trust.
+The VPN provider sees everything the ISP previously saw.
+Trust is shifted, not eliminated.
-- **Tor**: distributes trust across 3 fixed hops; centralized directory authorities; internet-only
+- **Tor**: distributes trust across 3 fixed hops; centralized directory authorities; internet-only; fixed path length; TCP-only transport; application-proxy architecture limits what can be built on top of it
-- **I2P**: internal network model; limited clearnet access; not mesh-transport aware
+- **I2P**: garlic routing for internal services; strong internal network properties but limited clearnet access model; primarily designed for internal services, not general internet traffic
 - **cjdns/Yggdrasil**: public key addressing with mesh transport; no onion routing; no anonymity
-- **Reticulum**: multi-transport mesh; no onion routing; no clearnet exit model
+- **Reticulum**: multi-transport mesh capability; no onion routing; no clearnet exit model

 BGP-X unifies: multi-hop onion routing + mesh transport + clearnet exit + decentralized DHT + pool-based trust + hardware targets — into one coherent router-level system with cross-domain routing and a native .bgpx domain system.

 ---

+## 4. Router-Centric Design

+BGP-X is designed as **network infrastructure, not a per-application tool**.

+The BGP-X daemon (`bgpx-node`) runs on the network router and is the single BGP-X routing stack for all devices on the network.
+Every other BGP-X component — SDK applications, the configuration client (`bgpx-cli`) — is a client of this daemon.

+This means:

+- **Standard applications** require zero modification to be protected
+- **All devices on the LAN** are automatically protected by the router's BGP-X deployment
+- **Application developers** use the SDK to connect to the daemon — not to build their own overlay stack
+- **Configuration and management** happens via the Control Socket, accessed by the `bgpx-cli` or web UI

+On **standalone devices** (laptop, server), the daemon runs locally — identical code, narrower scope.
+For **mobile and embedded environments**, the SDK offers an embedded mode where the daemon runs in-process.

+---

-## 4. System Layers
+## 5. System Layers

 ```
 ┌─────────────────────────────────────────────────────────┐